GoogleChromeLabs/puppy-content/content/en-US/api/NDEFRecord.md

 ### Read an external record with an NDEF message as payload

-External type records can be used to create application defined records.
+Use external type records to create application defined records.
 These records may contain an NDEF message as payload, with its own NDEF records, including local types that are used in the context of the application.